-As in 2017, taxes filed in the 2018 filing season (2017 Taxes), refunds for tax returns that claim the Earned Income Tax Credit or the Additional Child Tax Credit will be held until at least February 27.
-Therefore, any refunds for one of these credits that is prepared in the early part of the filing season will not be deposited until after February 27 instead of in the normal timeframe.
+As in past years, any taxes filed in the 2019 filing season (2018 Taxes), refunds for tax returns that claim the Earned Income Tax Credit or the Additional Child Tax Credit will be held until mid to late February.
+Therefore, any refunds for one of these credits that is prepared in the early part of the filing season will not be deposited until that time instead of in the normal timeframe.

 If you file without this form your return will be held up and you will have to file an additional paperwork which will end up costing you both more time and money.
 Forms 1095-B and 1095-C sent from employers and Medicare/Medicaid should also be received by January 31, 2018 and are required as proof of coverage.